Duality results for Iterated Function Systems with a general family of branches: Introduction

+If $X=\{1,2,3,4\}$ and $\alpha = (p_1,p_2,p_3,p_4)$ is a positive probability vector, then $L_{c,\alpha}h(z)$ became In this case, the choice of a different probability $\alpha$ only produces a perturbation on the cost function $c$.
+When $X$ is not countable, the introduction of the probability $\alpha$ in the operator is natural because it allows us to get the existence of probabilities $\bar{\alpha}$ and $\alpha$ that are not equivalent.
+In this case, the choice of $\alpha$ is not absorbed by changes on $c$.

-This kind of Ruelle-Perron-Frobenius operators, has been studied by several authors in the last few years under different hypothesis on the weights $e^{c(x_{i},z)}$ and on the IFS.
-For example in \cite{STE} is shown, under suitable hypothesis, the uniqueness of invariant measures for the operator where $\{(X,d), w_s :X\to X, s \in S\}$ is an IFS and $\mu$ is an a priori distribution of $s$.
+The Ruelle-Perron-Frobenius operators, has been studied by several authors in the last few years under different hypothesis on the weights $e^{c(x_{i},z)}$ and on the IFS.
+For example in \cite{STE} is proved, under suitable hypothesis, the uniqueness of the invariant measures for the operator $T(f)(x)=\int_{S} f(w_s(x))d\mu(s)$ where $\{(X,d), w_s :X\to X, s \in S\}$ is an IFS and $\mu$ is an ``\emph{a priori}" distribution of $s$.